NEW! Cold Shield Nasal Spray

 Don’t need our help?

-A 99.5% sugar free formulation with 18 essential nutrients to support kids’ healthy growth & development.
+A 99.5% sugar-free natural strawberry-vanilla flavour formulation to support kids’ healthy growth & development.

 Kids need sufficient energy and nutrients for normal physical and metabolic activities as well as to support growth and development.